-- users must abide by the rules contained therein.
-Finally, any employee who is not an authorised user but is found to have misused these facilities will also be subject to disciplinary action. - Conduct, including conduct of a criminal nature, prejudicial to the Council's interest whether: - a) committed at work: or - b) committed outside working hours, having regard to the nature of the offence, the duties of the employee's post and any damage to the reputation and integrity of the Council - Doing private work during hours when contracted to work for the Council this includes unpaid voluntary work unless it has been approved by the Chief Officer. - 14.3 Flagrant breaches of the Council Procedures and Policies, which result in discrimination in terms of service provision or employment (including promotion or training) - Such discrimination may be direct (applying a condition or requirement to one group which would not be applied another) or indirect (applying a condition or requirement universally which cannot be justified and which is more easily met by one group than another). - 14.4 Serious acts of harassment, for example: Verbal abuse which incorporates derogatory language relating to a person's sex, race, disability, sexual orientation, religion or other discriminatory terms.
+- 16.2 Doing private work during hours when contracted to work for the Council this includes unpaid voluntary work unless it has been approved by the Chief Officer. - 16.3 Flagrant breaches of the Council Procedures and Policies, which result in discrimination in terms of service provision or employment (including promotion or training)

+Such discrimination may be direct (applying a condition or requirement to one group which would not be applied another) or indirect (applying a condition or requirement universally which cannot be justified and which is more easily met by one group than another).

+- 16.4 Serious acts of harassment, for example: Verbal abuse which incorporates derogatory language relating to a person's sex, race, disability, sexual orientation, religion or other discriminatory terms.
 Unwelcome and intentional touching of another person's intimate body areas.
 Threatening to take action against a person to whom the harasser may appear to have power.
-This could include, for example, threatening to withhold Council services if sexual advances are rejected or implying that promotion will be denied because of a person's race. - 14.5 Behaviour which cannot be justified: is in conflict with the Council's Equal Opportunities Policy: is found to be offensive by the victim: is perceived by the victim to be harassment and which persists despite the victim making it clear to the harasser that they object to the behaviour in question or continues despite the offence caused being apparent to a reasonable person. - 14.6 This type of behaviour need not involve direct abuse but could include general remarks about sex, race etc., which are offensive, including the use of patronising terminology, "jokes", or other words or actions detrimental to a good working environment.
+This could include, for example, threatening to withhold Council services if sexual advances are rejected or implying that promotion will be denied because of a person's race. - 16.5 Behaviour which cannot be justified: is in conflict with the Council's Equal Opportunities Policy: is found to be offensive by the victim: is perceived by the victim to be harassment and which persists despite the victim making it clear to the harasser that they object to the behaviour in question or continues despite the offence caused being apparent to a reasonable person. - 16.6 This type of behaviour need not involve direct abuse but could include general remarks about sex, race etc., which are offensive, including the use of patronising terminology, "jokes", or other words or actions detrimental to a good working environment.